Wednesday, September 18, 2024

 I visited Mary in her new home on June 18.
 We had a marvelous lunch.
 She had met a few people there, and she introduced me as her “famous author friend.”
 These new friends invited us to sit with them, but there wasn’t room, and besides, we wanted to visit by ourselves.

-Mary ordered meatloaf, and I ordered shrimp and pasta.
-We had soup and salad first and we both had chocolate cake for dessert.
+Mary ordered meatloaf, and I ordered shrimp with pasta.
+We had soup and salad first, and we both had chocolate cake for dessert.
 The portions were small, but it was a scrumptious meal.
 Most of the residents were older than me, and I guess their appetites were waning.
 However, snacks were always available, and they had a happy hour with wine.

 I found it was a good choice for Mary, but I knew she missed her neighbors and friends.

-Toward the end of June, Mary developed complications and was admitted to the hospital with too much fluid on her body.
-Mary opted for a procedure that has a better chance of keeping fluid from returning.
+Toward the end of June, Mary developed health complications and was admitted to the hospital.
+She had too much fluid on her body.
+Mary opted for a procedure that had a better chance of keeping fluid from returning.

 On June 24, my friend had the procedure.
 Mary survived and was on the road to recovery.
 Or so we thought.